uclaacm/centralized-intern-training/05_intro_express_backend/README.md

 Today we learned the basic principles of backend, and how to use express to build middleware and routing!

-This is the last workshop in our training for this year, and committees will have more specific training should you need any.
-We hope you had fun and learned some cool web dev!

 ## References

 - [TeachLA Intro to Backend](https://github.com/uclaacm/teach-la-dev-training/tree/main/backend)